garrandall/popular-music-data/tracks/darlin--darlin--baby--sweet-tender-love--the-o-jays.md

-You deserve to have the best (Sweet and tender) Believe me, baby, 'cause you're (Very special lady) Better than the rest, you're so much better, you're my (Darling, darling) Oh, ooh, well, you're my (Sweet and tender)
+You deserve to have the best (Sweet and tender) Believe me, baby, 'cause you're (Very special lady) Better than the rest, you're so much better, you're my (Darling, darling) Oh, oh, well, you're my (Sweet and tender)
 You can believe you're my (Very special lady)
-Girl, I just wanna give it to you (Darling, darling) Give it to you, give it, give it, give it to you, you're (Sweet and tender) Ooh, you're my (Very special lady)
+Girl, I just wanna give it to you (Darling, darling) Give it to you, give it, give it, give it to you, you're (Sweet and tender) Oh, you're my (Very special lady)